Firmware libraries

 • Install the library using Particle: Install Library

-• Remove the dependency entry for the library from project.properties
+• Remove or rename the dependency entry for the library from project.properties

 Now you are free to make modifications to the library in the lib directory and these changes will used for local, cloud, and CLI cloud compiles.